 - Excellent journalism skills including in digital and social media

 - Wide and up-to-date knowledge and understanding of the African continent, including politics, business, culture, history, and sport.

 - An excellent broadcasting voice and strong presenting skills with the ability to perform at the microphone with flair.

 Terms and Conditions Apply for Komla Dumor Award

-- Applicant wishes to enter this award person need to provide Name, email and Postal Address
+- The applicant who wishes to enter this award person needs to provide their name, email, and Postal Address

 - The BBC will not be liable for any costs incurred in the application process for this award.